andhyalv/AndhyAlv.github.io/Healthcare.md

 #### g) What are the top 3 medications ranked per age group.
-In order to determine the top 3 medications, and rank them per age group, we used the following query.
+We are given the top 3 most common medications. our task is to rank them per age group, so we use the following query.
 ```SQL
 WITH long_health_cte AS (
 SELECT patient_nbr, 'metformin' AS medication, metformin AS med_usage FROM patient.health